y9vad9/rsocket-kotlin-router/README.md

     }
 }
 ```
-It has same abilities as Preprocessors have.
+It has the same abilities as Preprocessors.
 You can take a look at it [here](https://github.com/y9vad9/rsocket-kotlin-router/blob/8bace098e0a47e3cf514eec0dfb702f7e4e13591/router-core/src/commonMain/kotlin/com.y9vad9.rsocket.router/interceptors/Interceptor.kt#L45).
 ### Testability
 `rsocket-kotlin-router` provides ability to test your routes with `router-test` artifact:
 ```kotlin